 Here is where the kindness comes in for me.
 By using this worldview, I try to interact with others and myself with as much patience as possible, tempering my expectations, frustrations, and defensiveness.
 I try not to undercut my feelings, but try to move to a constructive place where I depersonalize my experiences as quickly as I can – sometimes that’s moments, weeks, or years.
 By depersonalizing, it allows me to open my ears and myself to try to have a balanced, non-defensive view of an experience.
 It is okay to be both “right” and “wrong” in a situation.
 This is hard, so instead, I try to be proud that I am working through a process as best as possible.
 I try to allow myself and the other person to save face.

 I found an important skill and it may sound odd.
 Treat each day as if it is Groundhogs day.
 I get this expression from the Bill Murray movie, where he has to relive the same day over again until he gets it right.
 No matter what, he wakes up in the same bed, at the same time, with Sonny and Cher singing, I’ve got you, babe.
 In this movie, Bill Murray is the only one aware that he is reliving this day, starting fresh with everyone else.
-At first, he uses it to get out all of the things that he shouldn’t do, but in time he comes around to using his time to accomplish positive things, care for others, and enjoy his hobbies.
+At first, he uses it to get out all of the things that he shouldn’t do, but in time he comes around to using his time to accomplish positive things, care for others, and enjoy his few hobbies like searching through the Google Playstore to find the best game to win real money with.

 The use of Groundhogs day allows me to start fresh each day, forgive myself for all those things I would painfully regret tomorrow, and start over.
 I get to try to do today a little bit better than I did yesterday.
 I also learn to allow others to do things a little bit better.
 In essence, I learn to forgive myself and others so that I can move on and live life more joyfully.